Learn how to make a beaded necklace or bracelet with 3 Easy DIY jewelry-making tutorials for beginners.

 (optional)

-You can use a length of lightweight monofilament line (fishing string), a beading needle and thread, a stretchy length of cord, or a piece of elastic to make an infinity necklace.
+You can use a length of lightweight monofilament line (fishing line), a beading needle and thread, a stretchy cord, or a piece of elastic to make an infinity necklace.
 Making infinity necklaces and DIY bracelet crafts is a simple project for kids or adults.

-Start by tying a double knot or triple knot at one end of the line, or tie a knot around a small seed bead to get started.
-Or, put a dab of glue on a simple square knot and use a pair of pliers to secure a crimp cover on it to increase the strength and resiliency of homemade stretchy bracelets and necklaces.
+Start by tying a double or triple knot at one end of the line, or by tying a knot around a small seed bead.
+Or, put a dab of glue on a simple square knot and use a pair of jewelry pliers to crimp a cover on it to increase the strength and resiliency of homemade stretchy bracelets and necklaces.

-Next, string enough beads onto the line, thread, cord, or string to make a necklace or bracelet.
+Next, add a charm or string enough beads onto the line, thread, cord, or string to make a necklace or bracelet.
+Use a beadboard to create a beaded pattern, or string them on randomly.
 To finish, tie the loose or free ends of the necklace or bracelet together.
-The step-by-step instructions below sum this type of jewelry-making craft up in simple terms.
+Step-by-step instructions for this jewelry-making method follow:

-Start with a section of fishing string or elastic stretch cord that is at least 6 inches longer than the length of the necklace or bracelet you intend to make.
+- Cut a piece of fishing string or elastic stretch cord that is at least 6 inches longer than the necklace or bracelet you intend to make.

 - Tie a double or triple knot at one end of the cord, fishing line, beading thread, or stretch floss.
-(Or tie the knot around a seed bead, or add a dab of glue to the knot and use a pair of pliers to secure a crimp bead cover over it to increase strength and resiliency–optional).
+Alternatively, you can tie the knot around a seed bead, or add a dab of glue to the knot and crimp a bead cover over it with pliers to increase strength and resilience (optional).

 - Cut off any remaining excess cord.

-Sometimes, you can hide the infinity necklace or bracelet knot in a large wooden bead hole.
-The photos below show how we hid the knot inside one of the strung beads in a wooden bead bracelet that my daughter made with a dab of glue.
-Click on the link to see the complete step-by-step tutorial to learn how to make bracelets with colorful beads.
+Sometimes, you can hide the knot for an infinity necklace or bracelet in a large wooden bead hole instead of using a crimp cover.
+The photos below show how I hid the knot inside one of the strung beads on a wooden bead bracelet my daughter made, using a dab of glue.
+Please visit the step-by-step tutorial to see how to make bracelets with colorful beads.

 - Mixed metal clamshell knot covers OR sterling silver knot covers